Optical Counterparts to X-ray sources in LSST DP1: Conclusions

-The variability quantified by the Stetson \( J \) index does not appear to correlate with the reliability of the crossmatch, and it remains inconclusive whether increased optical variability can indicate a higher likelihood counterpart, despite our prior that should be the case.
-As the Rubin Science Pipelines continue to be developed, we will check back to see if this effect persists.
+The variability quantified by the Stetson \( J \) index does not appear to strongly correlate with the reliability of the crossmatch in the DP1 data, and it remains inconclusive whether increased optical variability can indicate a higher likelihood counterpart, despite our expectation that should be the case.
+As the Rubin data processing continues to be improved we will check back to see if this effect persists.
 Additionally, the continuous cadence of the commissioning observations mean the Stetson \( J \)s are most sensitive to variability on timescales of seconds to days, since the DP1 observations were on these timescales.
 This differs from much of the expected longer variability timescales of most extragalactic X-ray counterparts.
-However, the upcoming LSST full survey will probe nearly the full range of variability timescales and we plan to redo this analysis in the future once the survey is well underway.
+However, the upcoming LSST full survey will probe nearly the full range of variability timescales and we plan to redo this analysis in the future once the survey is underway.

 Overall, while challenges remain, the DP1 data shows promise for X-ray optical association.
 Continued improvements to the Rubin Science Pipelines and in-kind programs, particularly those dedicated to crowded-field stellar photometry, are expected to deliver even better results in future data previews and data releases.
 These broader datasets should permit the utilization of more advanced statistical and machine learning based crossmatching techniques that can that will enable comprehensive classifications of X-ray sources and searches for rare and exotic new objects.